-After having estimated the sky background for our observation, we extract again the surface-brightness profile in the radial range $0 - 1.3r{200}$ with logarithmic bin size.
-The best-fit value for the CXB is subtracted from the profile and its error is added in quadrature to each bin.
-The systematic error of 6% on the CXB is also added in quadrature to account for the cosmic variance and systematic uncertainties.
-For comparison, we note that in most cases the statistical uncertainties in the profiles are of the order of 10% of the CXB value around r{200} .
+After having estimated the sky background for our observation, we again extracted the surface-brightness profile in the radial range $0 - 1.3r{200}$ with logarithmic bin size.
+The best-fit value for the CXB was subtracted from the profile and its error was added in quadrature to each bin.
+The systematic error of 6% on the CXB was also added in quadrature to account for the cosmic variance and systematic uncertainties.
+For comparison, we note that in most cases the statistical uncertainties in the profiles are on the order of 10% of the CXB value around r{200} .